Developing a strong posterior chain is a vital component to having a strong healthy body.

-Far too many people over-emphasize their ‘mirror muscles’ such as the chest, the abs, and the quads.
+Far too many people over-emphasize their ‘mirror muscles’ such as the chest, the abs, and the quads and undertrain the posterior side.
 This can lead to muscle imbalances, pain, and injury.

 BACK RAISE VS BACK EXTENSIONS VS GLUTE HAM RAISE